 STEP partners with the CEAS advising office to build manageable schedules for each student cohort during summer orientation.
 Some students may be ineligible for a STEP cohort if they are in the marching band or WMU athletics due to class requirements, although many times exceptions can be made.
-Students who have AP or IB credits may also have difficulty with placement if their incoming math level is above Calc I. Students not placed in a STEP cohort will still have access to all success programs and resources associated with STEP.
+Students who have AP or IB or dual enrollment credits may also have difficulty with placement if their incoming math level is above Calc I. Students not placed in a STEP cohort will still have access to all success programs and resources associated with STEP.
 Students can also opt out of a STEP cohort during summer orientation.

 Each cohort is lead by a STEP faculty or staff mentor.
 Some mentors serve as the instructor for the cohort’s anchor class.
 A few, due to major, do not have an anchor course, however they still have a STEP mentor.
 In addition to providing academic guidance, the mentors organize co-curricular activities to help students learn about the STEM professions.
 STEP mentors meet monthly to share the needs of each student population so help can be dispatched via STEP.
 Fall welcome groups are built based on the STEP cohorts so students can begin meeting other students in their group during their first week at WMU, even before classes start.

 Living/Learning Communities are an opportunity for Western Michigan University students to live in a hall or on a floor with peers who share similar interests, schedules, or majors.
 They help facilitate study groups, social connections, and exposure to a more seamless university experience.
 The College of Engineering and Applied Sciences (CEAS) living/learning communities have additional support like a STEP Student Success Center (SSC) for free academic tutoring and special engineering related programming.
 Students are not required to live in the community, but many students enjoy the advantage of people pursuing the same major living around them.